The Corporate Legal System of Cyprus

 - Accounting records of the company are prepared and kept in Cyprus.

-- The bank accounts of the company are managed from Cyprus, even they are actually maintained by banks established outside Cyprus.
+- The bank accounts of the company are managed from Cyprus, even though they are actually maintained by banks established outside Cyprus.

 A Cyprus tax resident entity is taxed on its income accrued or derived from all chargeable sources worldwide.